neerajnj10/soccer-analytics-with-python-mongoDB-and-R/mongoelastic.md

 > There are two options to move ahead after this.

-- **First**, connect the data directly from mongoDB to R programming system , that is, `R Studio`, however the problem with this is, the packages `Rmongo` and `rmongodb` have been deprecated for the newer current version of *mongoDB* database, colution to which would be to choose from the `archive` list of download page (mongoDb), the older version that is compatible with the packages offered by R. However, doing so, we lose significant imporvements that have been brought in newer versions.
+- **First**, connect the data directly from mongoDB to R programming system , that is, `R Studio`, however the problem with this is, the packages `Rmongo` and `rmongodb` have been deprecated for the newer current version of *mongoDB* database, colution to which would be to choose from the `archive` list of download page (mongoDb), the older version that is compatible with the packages offered by R. However, doing so, we lose significant improvements that have been brought in newer versions.

 - **Second**, and the preferred way of getting around this deficit would be to utilize the power of `elasticsearch` with `mongoDB` combined.
-Here we will describe how to use two NoSQL systems together and transfer data from one source to another, whcih would finally deposit it in R.
+Here we will describe how to use two NoSQL systems together and transfer data from one source to another, which would finally deposit it in R.

 # Introduction.